chrispyles/data-science-in-julia/_build/index.md

   url:
   title: ''
 next_page:
-  url: /01-learn-julia/index
+  url: /installing-dependencies
-  title: 'The Basic Data Types'
+  title: 'Installing Dependencies'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---